254CARBON/BUTTERFLY/docs/reference/glossary.md

 ## C

 ### CAPSULE
 The 4D Atomic History Service.
-Provides immutable, time-indexed storage of entity state with time-travel capabilities.
+A **full-stack service** that provides immutable, time-indexed storage of entity state with time-travel capabilities.
+CAPSULE also provides the **shared UI management portal** used by NEXUS, ODYSSEY, and PLATO (which are headless background services).
 Named for its ability to encapsulate moments in time.

 ### Circuit Breaker
 A pattern used in NEXUS to prevent cascading failures.
 When a service fails repeatedly, the circuit breaker "opens" to prevent further calls.